 - Create a good feeling

-- Project that we are experts
+- Project an image that you are an expert

 - Create a sense that it’s a smart choice to choose us